pyodide/pyodide-blog/content/posts/jspi.md

 JSPI handles switching the native call stack.
-But the native callstack is opaque in WebAssembly, so if a pointer is taken to a variable, that variable has to be written into a stack which is located in the WebAssembly linear memory.
+But the native callstack is opaque in WebAssembly, so if a pointer is taken to a variable, that variable has to be written into a second stack located in the WebAssembly linear memory.
 The stack pointer is a mutable global variable which is not thread safe.
 For example, consider the following C code:
 ```C
 // Escape is a no-op function to ensure that stack space is actually allocated.